 Whether you live in the Ozarks, near the Gateway Arch, Branson, Springfield or Jefferson City, if you are thinking about privately selling your used car or truck, you’ve come to the right place.
 With an estimated 2 million registered trucks and cars in the state of Missouri, it is no wonder that thousands of private car owners from the Show-Me State have used Autotrader to sell their car.
-Below, we’ve outlined the 6 steps required to sell a car in the state of Missouri.
+Below, we’ve outlined the six steps and forms required for how to sell a car in the state of Missouri so you can sell your car quickly for the most cash.
 Remember, most U.S. states consider the vehicle title a legal document which is why it is advised to use the legal names (no nicknames) of both parties involved along with legible handwriting using a black or blue ink.
 Mistakes, errors and using correction fluid may void the document so be careful and take your time filling it out.

 Step 1: Allow the buyer to have the car inspected by a third party